THE EXERCISE OF FAITH

 There is a modern concept that faith is a spiritual force we can use to manipulate our surroundings.
 We can learn to use faith to get what we want.
 We can command the angels.
 This is the spirit of religious delusion that has “two horns like a lamb” and that speaks “as a dragon” (Revelation 13:11).
 It is to attempt to use the power (the horns) of Christ (the Lamb) apart from entering into the death and resurrection of Christ.
 It is to remain a spiritual single and yet try to draw on the bank account of Christ.

-Perhaps the most common use of the word faith is to refer to a doctrinal position or denominational affiliation.
+Perhaps the most common use of the word faith is to refer to a doctrinal belief or denominational affiliation.
 The Catholic faith, the Episcopal faith, the Pentecostal faith.
 “The just shall live by faith” (sometimes meaning doctrinal faith) was the cry of the Protestant Reformers.
-However, doctrinal faith is not the “faith” of the Scriptures, of the eleventh chapter of the Book of Hebrews.
-“The just shall live by faith” has little to do with a confession of faith in theological facts.
+However, doctrinal faith is not the “faith” of the Scriptures, of Hebrews chapter 11.
+“The just shall live by faith” has little relationship to a confession of faith in theological facts.

 There is a “gift of faith” that the Holy Spirit gives to some Christians.
 Smith-Wigglesworth of England apparently possessed the gift of faith.
-In the present booklet we will not be referring to the gift of faith.
+In this booklet, we will not be referring to the gift of faith.

 Sometimes God gives us special faith for our own need.
 Such extraordinary faith is quite different from “trying to believe,” as every person knows who has experienced a special gift of faith to solve a certain problem.